-The Greater Sydney Commission has recognised Transport for NSW’s delivery of new pop-up cycleways in its 2021 Greater Sydney Planning Awards.
+In June 2021, the Greater Sydney Commission recognised Transport for NSW’s delivery of new pop-up cycleways in its 2021 Greater Sydney Planning Awards.
 The cycleways received a commendation, in the ‘City Shaping during COVID-19’ category, which said:

 “The Panel commends TfNSW for its rapid response to COVID in quickly identifying and prioritising the provision of pop-up cycleways.
 As Sydneysiders rapidly took up commuting by bicycle and cycle shops did huge trade, TfNSW took the opportunity to test new cycleway routes and connections.
 Many lessons were learnt which will enable prioritisation of future infrastructure and will contribute positively to liveability and sustainability.”

 In 2020 Transport for NSW announced a new pop-up cycleway on Curlewis Street, Bondi and O’Sullivan Road, Rose Bay as part of the NSW Government’s emergency response to COVID-19, to be delivered as a public health measure on the advice of health experts.
 Since then Transport for NSW, Waverley Council and Woollahra Council have continued to work together on the cycleway’s design.
 We are grateful for the community’s feedback and patience.

 The O’Sullivan Road Cycleway is not going ahead at this time, as it has not been possible to secure a suitable design for a pop-up due to concerns over parking loss that would be required.
 Transport for NSW will continue to work with Woollahra Council to support the delivery of new and improved bike riding infrastructure.